 People appreciate when brands exceed their expectations and deliver outstanding experiences.
 They just don’t want to know it’s possible thanks to being tracked all over the internet.

-Younger generations hit the market with vast knowledge about digital marketing and associated customer service tricks.
-They grew up with an understanding of both personalization and personal branding, being around influencers and online ads, and maybe even having their own youtube channels before they left home.
+Younger generations hit the market with a vast knowledge of digital marketing and associated customer service tricks.
+They grew up with an understanding of both personalization and personal branding, being around influencers and online ads, and maybe even have their own YouTube channel.

-They were born in a world where access to information requires submitting an email address and every page and app greet them by name.
+They were born in a world where access to information requires submitting an email address, and every page and app greets them by name.
 Being aware of the new world order doesn’t mean they like it or want more invasion into their private lives.
 So show them some respect and don’t go overboard.

 Show customers they’re noticed by replying to brand mentions in tweets or posts that are clearly addressed to a broader audience.
-Give a free phone addon to the customer who had issues with their top-up.
+Give a free phone add-on to the customer who had issues with their top-up.
 Personalize their experience on your website thanks to discreetly and responsibly collected data.
 Make sure every customer service agent is aware of the customer-centric approach.

 2. Turning kind, spontaneous gestures of appreciation into cold and calculated PR campaigns

 Marketers and PR people often work closely with magazines, journalists, and online media outlets.
-The influence businesses have on media has always been tricky.
-It complicated even more since the internet brought a new era of influencers.
-Girl-next-door celebrities seemed real until they started promoting weight-loss supplements on Instagram.
+The influence businesses have on the media has always been tricky.
+It became even more complicated when the internet brought a new era of influencers.
+Celebrities seemed real until they started promoting weight-loss supplements on Instagram.

 3. Underestimating the power of word of mouth - one bad case can ruin many potential relationships